lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The different methods use the same cipher suites, but some algorithms are not used in some methods.
 The EDHOC signature algorithm and the EDHOC signature algorithm curve are not used in methods without signature authentication.

 The Initiator needs to have a list of cipher suites it supports in order of preference.
 The Responder needs to have a list of cipher suites it supports.
 SUITES_I is a CBOR array containing cipher suites that the Initiator supports.
 SUITES_I is formatted and processed as detailed in {{asym-msg1-form}} to secure the cipher suite negotation.
-Examples of cipher suite negotiation are give in {{ex-neg}}.
+Examples of cipher suite negotiation are given in {{ex-neg}}.

 ## Ephemeral Public Keys {#cose_key}